20 Healthy Lunch Ideas That Aren't Avocado Toast

 Cut up a sweet potato and pop it in the toaster.
 Next, sprinkle it with some cinnamon and walnuts.
 "A sweet potato is a great source of complex carbohydrates, which help raise levels of serotonin, a neurotransmitter that regulates mood," says Tom.
 "The cinnamon and walnuts will balance blood sugar, too."

-“Eggs are an excellent source of choline, a B vitamin that is a key player in the central nervous system,” says Tom.
-“Studies have shown that people with low choline levels experience more anxiety.”
+"Eggs are an excellent source of choline, a B vitamin that is a key player in the central nervous system," says Tom.
+"Studies have shown that people with low choline levels experience more anxiety."
 Get your fill by whisking eggs with chopped veggies, salt, and pepper.
-Then bake them in muffin tins, which is such a popular trend that we rounded up these great 15 Muffin-Tin Recipes Perfect for Portion Control for your eating pleasure!
+Then bake them in muffin tins to help keep portion sizes controlled.

 Cottage or Ricotta Cheese and Berry Preserve